stencila/stencila/vscode/README.md

 ### Features of Stencila:

 - [The Stencila Schema](https://github.com/stencila/stencila/tree/main/schema) - a rich descriptive schema to describe scholarly texts
-- [Stencila CLI](https://github.com/stencila/stencila/releases/) - a commandline interface to the underlying Rust code that makes Stencila run
+- [Stencila CLI](https://github.com/stencila/stencila/releases/) - a command line interface to the underlying Rust code that makes Stencila run
 - Stencila VSCode Extension, [Stencila Cloud](https://stencila.cloud) and LLM capabilities - a new effort to bring LLM routing, prompt libraries and traceable LLM usage to scientific manuscript preparation.

 ## Installing the Extension